 Treatment is removal from exposure, supportive care, and succimer is a therapeutic consideration in acute cadmium salt ingestion; otherwise, chelation not recommended.

-Managing cadmium toxicity requires a multidisciplinary approach in both acute and chronic exposures.
+Managing cadmium toxicity requires an interprofessional approach in both acute and chronic exposures.
 Prompt recognition of exposure is paramount and can affect the long-term prognosis of those exposed.
 Nursing, emergency department physicians, occupational physicians, family medicine physicians, respiratory therapists, pharmacists, and laboratory staff all need to work collaboratively to ensure the best patient outcomes.